h2non/hu/README.md

 #### isPrimitive(value)
 Return: `boolean`

-Checks if the given value is a primitive value type Strings, numbers, booleans, symbols and null are considered primitives values
+Checks if the given value is a primitive value type.
+Strings, numbers, booleans, symbols and null are considered primitives values

 #### isIterable(value)
-Return: `boolean`
+Return: `boolean` | Alias: `canIterate`

 Checks if the given value can be iterated.
 Objects, arrays, and arguments objects are considered iterables data types